translate/translate/docs/commands/html2po.rst

--xEXCLUDE, --exclude=EXCLUDE   exclude names matching EXCLUDE from input paths -oOUTPUT, --output=OUTPUT  write to OUTPUT in htm, html formats -tTEMPLATE, --template=TEMPLATE   read from TEMPLATE in htm, html formats -wWRAP, --wrap=WRAP  set number of columns to wrap html at --notidy             don't use tidy to clean up HTML, even if installed (new in version 1.2.1) --threshold=PERCENT  only convert files where the translation completion is above PERCENT
+-xEXCLUDE, --exclude=EXCLUDE   exclude names matching EXCLUDE from input paths -oOUTPUT, --output=OUTPUT  write to OUTPUT in htm, html formats -tTEMPLATE, --template=TEMPLATE   read from TEMPLATE in htm, html formats -S, --timestamp      skip conversion if the output file has newer timestamp -wWRAP, --wrap=WRAP  set number of columns to wrap html at --notidy             don't use tidy to clean up HTML, even if installed (new in version 1.2.1) --threshold=PERCENT  only convert files where the translation completion is above PERCENT